haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

     exec defaults to the *first container*
     specified in the pod manifest.

+* **Init containers** are like the pod's regular containers, but they don't run in parallel
+  - *only one init container runs at a time*.

+* **Init containers** are typically added to pods to achieve the following:
+  - Initialize files in the volumes used by the pod's main containers.
+  - Initialize the pod's networking system.
+  - Delay the start of the pod's main containers until a precondition is met.
+  - Notify an external service that the pod is about to start running.

+* In a *pod manifest*, init containers are defined in the `initContainers` field in the spec section, just as regular containers are defined in its `containers` field.

 * *`kubectl delete all --all`*
   - The first `all` in the command indicates that you want to delete *objects of all types*.